 Almond milk smoothies are delicious and dairy-free.
 This makes them ideal for people with an intolerance to lactose or those following a vegan diet.

 But even if you are a fan of dairy, smoothies made with almond milk can often taste better.
-This is because nut milk tends to combine better with fruit and veg than animal milk does.
+This is because nut milk tends to combine better with fruit and veg than cows milk does.

 You might also like… How To Make A Dairy-Free Smoothie Without Milk